Continuing Professional Development – CPD

 - Understand what Trauma, PTSD, Complex PTSD is

-- Psychoeducation – Understanding the neurobiology of Trauma and how to incorporate it into the therapy
+- Psycho-education – Understanding Polyvagal theory and the neurobiology of the brain in Trauma and how to incorporate it into the therapy

 - Using and teaching Safety and Stabilisation